T351 Week 4 - Fall 2014

-- This week in lab we'll continue exploring Avid Media Composer and learn how to apply effects.
+- This week in lab we'll continue exploring editing software and learn how to apply effects.
 We'll also go through a Photoshop/Graphics Lesson.

 - Please remember to submit a critique to the "Storyboard Exercise" folder before the start of lab this week.
 We'll take a look at most of these during lab.

 - Next week we'll carry out the Audio / News

 Exercise.
 In this group exercise you'll interview people on the street and produce a short news story.
 Be sure to come to lab prepared with a hard copy of your paperwork and also have it uploaded to Oncourse before the start of lab!
 You'll need paper releases (or you'll have to get on-camera releases).

 - Interview/Feature Story - Now is the time to confirm with your subject the exact date & time of your shooting.
 (These should be shot sometime during Week 7.)
 FWIW I like to dedicate about 45-60 minutes for setup.
 The interview itself won't take very long- maybe 20 minutes.
 After that you'll want time to shoot B-roll.
 Remember this exercise is an opportunity for you to demonstrate portraiture lighting and your B-roll/continuity camera skills.

 - Consider how you will introduce your subject and map the flow of your subject.
 (A few compelling shots cut artfully to SFX or music will go a lot further than someone saying who they are and what they do.)

 - These ideas can only be changed in the next week & a half.
 After Week 5 you must stay locked in on your subject- so it's imperative that you get confirmation.
 Last minute changes result in a loss of the 10-point, Pre-Production component (20% of your grade).